FREQUENTLY ASKED QUESTIONS

 What is BioFind's Confidentiality Statement?

-MJFF and the BRC treats all Letters of Intent (LOI), Full Proposals, research projects and associated research information (collectively, the “Confidential Information”) in confidence using no less than reasonable care in protecting such Confidential Information from disclosure to third parties who do not participate in the grant review process and MJFF assessments.
+MJFF and the BRC treat all Letters of Intent (LOI), Full Proposals, research projects and associated research information (collectively, the “Confidential Information”) in confidence using no less than reasonable care in protecting such Confidential Information from disclosure to third parties who do not participate in the grant review process and MJFF assessments.
 All Confidential Information will be used by the BRC, MJFF and its grant reviewers (“Reviewers”) only internally for the purposes of reviews and assessments, and will be shared only in accordance with its sharing policy stated herein.
 Notwithstanding Reviewers’ obligations regarding such Confidential Information, such obligations cover any information retained in their unaided memories and may not be used without the permission of the disclosing party.
 Notwithstanding the foregoing, the obligations governing the disclosure and use of Confidential Information do not apply with respect to Confidential Information that it can be demonstrated:

 - was generally known to the public prior to the effective date when the LOI was submitted; or